photomz/arc-evolutionary/writeup.md

 This idea could be adapted for language models by using current LLMs to identify conceptual segments in training text, then masking these segments and training the model to predict their feature-level representations from surrounding context.

-By focusing on relationships in feature space rather than raw token sequences, we steer models toward representing more stable, concept-level abstractions.
-This conceptual shift could support the emergence of genuine deductive reasoning capabilities, since deduction involves understanding how concepts imply one another.
-If we train models to predict and manipulate concept-level relationships, the underlying structures necessary for deduction might naturally arise.
+By optimizing directly in feature space rather than token space, we align the learning objective with what we actually care about: coherent manipulation of concepts.
+While current models develop rich conceptual representations internally, they're only optimized to predict tokens — any conceptual understanding is incidental to that surface-level task.
+When we instead make concept-level predictions the actual optimization target, we directly optimize for what deduction requires: the ability to understand necessary relationships between abstract concepts.
+By making the model's success contingent on accurately predicting how concepts relate and transform — rather than just predicting tokens — we optimize for the very capability we're trying to build.

 Just as human thought operates at a conceptual level rather than fixating on the particular words used, guiding models toward conceptual reasoning could represent a vital step toward more robust and general artificial intelligence.